astrotuna201/Haaga_et_al_insolation/README.md

 ### Analyses
 For the analysis, we use CCM wrappers (around the rEDM package implementation) from the `tstools` repository (https://github.com/kahaaga/tstools) that simplifies lagged CCM analyses with surrogate testing.
 The `tstools` package also contains functions used to estimate embedding dimensions, and to summarise CCM results with associated significance tests.

 All computations have been pre-run and summarised for this repository.
-To re-run analyses, check the instructions in the `analysis/run_analyses.R` script (note: a cluster of high-performance computers were used; running the analyses on a laptop or workstation computer, depending on your system specs, will take anything from weeks to several months).
+To re-run analyses, check the instructions in the `analysis/run_analyses.R` script. *Note: for the paper we used a cluster of high-performance computers.
+Running the analyses on a laptop or workstation computer, depending on your system specs, will take anything from weeks to several months.*

 ### Figures
 Figures can be reproduced by running the individual scripts in the `figures/` folder.
 Alternatively, you can create all the figures by running the `figures/plot_all_figures.R` script.